 - You can withdraw and manage your consents at any time in Online Banking.
-Simply log on, choose ‘Account Services’ then click on ‘Third party providers’ from the menu.
-You can also call us on 0330 678 2811
+Simply choose ‘Account Services’ then click on ‘Open Banking connections’ from the menu.

 - We may refuse to give access to a TPP, for example, if we believe there is a risk of fraud.

 - Take reasonable steps to check a TPP is legitimate.
 Ask them for more details, for example who they are regulated by.
-UK-based TPPs must be registered with the Financial Conduct Authority (FCA), with the exception of those who started operating before 12 January 2016.
+UK-based TPPs must be registered with the Financial Conduct Authority (FCA).
 You can check the FCA register at: register.fca.org.uk/

 - Be alert.
 You should be vigilant to fraud when using these services.
 If there is a reason to suspect that the TPP is not who they claim to be, don’t disclose any information.
 A genuine bank or organisation will never contact you out of the blue to ask for your PIN, full password or to move money to another account.
 Don’t give out personal or financial details unless it is to use a service that you have signed up to, and you’re sure that the request for your information is directly related.

 - Understand what you are agreeing to, by making sure you read the terms and conditions of the TPP carefully.

 - Regularly check your accounts and if you notice any activity you don’t recognise, talk to us.
 To help you stay up to date with your accounts you can set up alerts

 - If you notice a transaction that you didn’t authorise, or think you have been a victim or fraud you should let us know immediately by calling us on 0330 678 2811 or you can call us on 0800 9 173 489 (freephone).